brodia10/astrowind/README.md

 # Eunoia: A One-of-a-Kind Dev-First CMS with Superior User Experience

 ## Introduction
-Eunoia, embodying "beautiful thinking," is a revolutionary blend of Payload CMS and Astro.js, designed for simplicity, elegance, and power.
+Eunoia, embodying "beautiful thinking," is a revolutionary blend of Payload Headless CMS and Astro.js, designed for simplicity, elegance, and power.

 ## Why Eunoia?